our-story-media/ourstory-resources/doc_gen/guide/howtouse/README.md

 <Leader>

-This guide is written so that you (a Facilitator) can take the Our Story process and apply it to your context.
+This guide is written so that you (a Facilitator within your organisation) can take the Our Story process and apply it to your context.
+We have made a few assumptions about the configuration of your context to make the guide easier to understand:

+- We assume that you are part of an organisation/group wanting to capture video from a community with which you have direct access.
+- We assume that you do not have professional video or production experience.
+- We assume that you have a set of themes (criteria) to which you want the community to express their voice.

  Watch out for the following flyouts for more information:

 </Leader>